-Set yourself up for success in 2017 – put your goals in writing
+Set yourself up for success – put your goals in writing

 Whenever we get past the middle of December, there’s three things you can rely on: the gifting craze, the cooking craze and the productivity craze.
 It seems everyone is suddenly developing rapid interest in productivity hacks, retrospection practices and that holy pinnacle of personal planning – New Year’s Resolutions.
 You’ll see what we found out below – or you can check the Trello board that you can copy and use for your own planning.